Lucille Lund: Background

-Lucille Lund was born in Buckley, Washington to Olaf Sylfestson Lund (1888–1940) and Laura (Skjelkvåle) Lund (1885–1972), who were immigrants from Oppland, Norway.
-She began her theatrical career as a child doing play extracts and readings.
+Lucille Lund was born on June 3, 1913, in Buckley, Washington, to Mr. and Mrs. Oluf Lund, who had emigrated from Norway.
+As a child, she began performing play extracts and readings.
 After leaving school she joined Henry Duffy Players, a stock company and toured up and down the Pacific Coast.
-She then studied drama at Northwestern University in Chicago.
+She attended the University of Washington, Washington State College, and the Chicago Art Institute before studying drama at Northwestern University in Chicago, graduating in 1933.
+She was a member of Kappa Alpha Theta sorority.

 Career

 In 1933 she won a nationwide contest, "The Most Beautiful College Coed", which included a small Universal Pictures contract as a prize.
 Her first film was Horseplay in 1933, in which she had a minor role, with her first noticeable film being opposite Robert Young in the 1933 movie Saturday's Millions.
 In 1934 she starred in six films.
 That year she starred in The Black Cat, a horror film starring Boris Karloff and Bela Lugosi.
 She also starred in the lead role opposite Reb Russell in Range Warfare, and would be named a "WAMPAS Baby Star".
 Of the thirteen girls selected that year to be "WAMPAS Baby Stars", only four would see any success as actresses.
 It was the last year that "WAMPAS" selected actresses for that title.
 Lund had roles in 21 films from 1935 through 1939, many of which were B-movies, such as Prison Shadows.
 Of her last four films, she was uncredited in three.
+Her final film was The Awful Goof (1939).